NinVoido/spotify-vpn/doc/man-sections/script-options.rst

 *--auth-user-pass username*
-   Same as Common Name, with one exception: starting with OpenVPN 2.0.1, the username is passed to the :code:`OPENVPN_PLUGIN_AUTH_USER_PASS_VERIFY` plugin in its raw form, without string remapping.
+   Same as Common Name, with one exception: starting with spotify 2.0.1, the username is passed to the :code:`spotify_PLUGIN_AUTH_USER_PASS_VERIFY` plugin in its raw form, without string remapping.

 *--auth-user-pass password*